 Are Throwing Stars Illegal?

 Under Section 10(6)(b) of the Massachusetts General Laws, many dangerous weapons such as switchblades, kung-fu sticks, metal knuckles, blowguns, blackjacks, and even ninja throwing stars are prohibited.
-If convicted of carrying a dangerous weapon, you could face imprisonment of not less than six months.
+If convicted of carrying a dangerous weapon, you could face imprisonment of six months.

-The law is so specific at times, it seems absurd.
-For example, the restrictions against carrying a knife of any kind is restricted to a blade length of just one and a half inches.
+The law is so specific at times that it seems absurd.
+For example, the restrictions against carrying a knife of any kind are restricted to a blade length of just one and a half inches.

 Even exotic items such as nunchucks, zoobow, manrikigusari, and klackers are prohibited by the statute.
 It is also against the law for any citizen to carry an armband made with leather that has metallic spikes.

 What are the Penalties for Carrying a Dangerous Weapon?